 As a minimum, we are calling for a comprehensive review of the regulation of the private keeping of wild animals in the UK.
 New regulations should include full consideration of:

 - Whether the welfare needs of individual animals can be met

 - Whether owners have the necessary qualifications and experience

 - A guarantee that the trade will not compromise the conservation of species in the wild

 - Due consideration of potential environmental concerns (such as the establishment of invasive species through escapes, the deliberate releases of unwanted pets, and the possible spread of zoonotic diseases)

 - Confirmation that there is minimal risk to the health and safety of animals or people

 If you are concerned about dangerous wild animals being kept in your local area, you should write to your district or county councillors detailing your concerns.
 You should ask the following:

-You can also use our interactive map to see if dangerous animals are being kept in your area.
+You can also use our map to see if dangerous animals are being kept in your area.